We all know we should have a budget, and in the best of all worlds, it would be easy (and painless) to stick to it.

-You’ll likely have no problem access Digit since it supports more 2,500 banks and credit unions within the United States.
+You'll likely have no problem accessing Digit since it supports more than 2,500 banks and credit unions within the United States.
 Although only available in the U.S. currently, expansions are underway.

 Overall, Digit is a helpful, user-friendly tool that takes the complications out of saving money.
 It’s similar to having a personal money management advisor at your fingertips, always giving you good advice.

 Digit crafts a personalized ETF portfolio for you based on your goals and risk tolerance.
 Funds will automatically be invested as they become available.